 - Put a rack on the bottom of the canner and fill with enough water to cover the jars and bring to a simmer

-- Add 6 empty 8 oz canning jars to the simmering water & leave until ready to use.
+- Add 6 empty 8 oz half pint jars to the simmering water & leave until ready to use.
 Bring a small pan of water to a simmer and put the jar lids in the hot water.
 Turn off heat.

 - In a large, deep stainless steel saucepan, combine apricots, sugar, and lemon juice.

-- Over high heat, and stirring constantly, bring to a full rolling boil that cannot be stirred down.
+- Over medium-high heat, using a wooden spoon and stirring constantly, bring the apricot mixture to a full rolling boil that cannot be stirred down.